Smoothness and effective regularizations in learned embeddings for shape matching: Results

+We study the properties of our learned embedding, and we note that: i) It is always full rank, despite not being orthogonal (unlike the LBO basis, which is orthogonal by construction); ii) It is smooth.
+LBO eigenfunctions form the smoothest orthonormal basis.
+In Figure \ref{fig:basis}, we depict the embedding dimensions as functions over the surfaces and report their Dirichlet energy.
+Even if we do not explicitly impose smoothness, our embedding is significantly smoother than LBO one (smaller $E_{D}$); this is possible since we do not impose orthogonality.

+\paragraph{Basis dimension.} First, we compare our embedding $\OurBasis$ with the LBO one $\LBOBasis$.
+Moreover, we evaluate how the performance depends on the embedding dimension.
+We train $5$ embedding networks with a different number of output dimensions (i.e., $5$, $10$, $20$, $30$, and $40$) both on $S+F$ and $F+S$.
+On the test dataset, to focus only on the embedding properties, we compute for each embedding the optimal transformation between the $50$ pairs as done in Equation \ref{eq:defcopt}, and we estimate the correspondence solving the nearest neighbor search ($NN$) as $\Pi_{\mathcal{M}\mathcal{N}} = NN(\Phi_{\mathcal{M}} C^{opt}_{\mathcal{N}\mathcal{M}}, \Phi_{\mathcal{N}})$.
+Even using the ground truth $\Pi^{gt}_{\mathcal{M}\mathcal{N}}$ to compute $C^{opt}_{\mathcal{N}\mathcal{M}}$, the embeddings may present some differences which are not linearly alignable.
+We measure the error generated by this loss of information.
+This choice makes our comparison independent of the estimation of the linear transformation.

-The results are reported in Figure \ref{fig:opt}.
-The first observation is that increasing the embedding size has a positive effect, while a saturation occurs for both $\OurBasis$ and $\LBOBasis$.
-Secondly, we can compress the LBO representation in significantly smaller space (i.e., with $5$ learned dimensions, we have the same quality of $20$ LBO basis, with $10$ learned the same of $30$).
-But finally, and most importantly, our basis always produces a better matching w.r.t.
-LBO basis.
-On the right of Table \ref{fig:opt}, we also depict the error of the two basis sets.
+The Table on the left of Figure \ref{fig:opt} contains the results.
+The first observation is that increasing the embedding size improves both $\OurBasis$ and $\LBOBasis$ representations.
+Secondly, we can compress the LBO representation to significantly smaller dimensions (i.e., with $5$ learned dimensions, we have the same quality of $20$ LBO basis; with $10$ learned, the same of $30$ LBO).
+But finally, and most importantly, our basis consistently outperforms the LBO basis.
+On the right of Figure \ref{fig:opt}, we also visualize the error of the two competitors.
 With small bases, the $\LBOBasis$ cannot distinguish between the back and front of the shape, and at higher dimensions, the error peak at the protrusions.
+These are classical errors for $\LBOBasis$, which suffers the front-back symmetry and the missing details on the tiny components such as arms and legs due to the low pass representation.
 Learned embedding distributes the error more homogeneously over the surface.

-\textbf{What is special with learned bases?} We further studied what are the properties that make our embedding well-suited for shape matching.
-First, our embedding is always full rank, despite our basis not being orthogonal (unlike the LBO basis, which is orthogonal by construction).
-A second property worth investigating is smoothness.
-LBO eigenfunctions form the smoothest orthonormal basis as measured by the Dirichlet energy, which in the discrete case reads for a basis vector $\Phi_i$:

-In Figure \ref{fig:basis}, we depict the embedding dimensions as functions over the surfaces and report the Dirichlet energy for each.
-Our embedding is significantly smoother than LBO one; this is possible since we do not impose orthogonality.